-Kodi is a massively popular media application among users of all platforms.
+Kodi is a massively popular media server application among users.
 The reason behind such popularity is its availability on almost all the major OS.
 With recent developments in Chrome OS, the new Chromebooks can now run Kodi app from the Google Play Store.
 However, Play Store support or in other words, Android app support is not widely available to all Chromebooks, especially the older ones.
 So if you are one of those Chromebook users who have been left out then worry not.
 In this article, I am bringing you some easy ways you can install Kodi on Chromebook with or without Google Play Store support.

 Install Kodi On Chromebook

 In this article, we are going to discuss three different methods which you can use to get Kodi on Chromebook.
 The first method requires a Chromebook that supports Google Play Store.
 The next two methods are for users who have old Chromebooks which do not support Google Play Store.
 Feel free to jump to the section you want.